JanssenProject/home/development.md

 # Setting up workspace for Janssen development

-This is a step-by-step guide for developers and contributors to setup development environment on a personal workstation.
+This is a step-by-step guide for developers and contributors to setup Janssen development environment on a personal workstation.
 Once setup, it will enable building and testing Janssen project components locally.

 For the purpose of this guide, we are following steps and commands required on Ubuntu OS (version 18 or above).
-For all other OS platforms, like Windows, Mac, same steps and commands with platform specific changes can easily be derived to successfully setup Janssen modules.
+For all other OS platforms, like Windows, Mac, same steps and commands with platform specific changes can easily be derived.

 - [Pre-Requisites](#pre-requisites)
 - [Get Code](#get-code)